 Are you studying computer science, mathematics or physics and thinking about going abroad for one or two semesters as an exchange student?
 At the Faculty of Mathematics and Physics of Charles University in Prague there are a number of ways you can do this, depending on your university.

 This is the best known and largest programme for study abroad.
 If there is an Erasmus bilateral agreement between your university and the Faculty of Mathematics and Physics of Charles University in Prague, you may come here on an Erasmus+ exchange programme.
-Here are the lists of our agreements for the academic year 2016/17 and the academic year 2017/18.
+Here you can find the list of our agreements.

 Perhaps your university participates in the Erasmus+ exchange programme but does not yet have an agreement with our faculty.
 If this is the case but you know that there is cooperation between some of your professors and professors at our faculty, you might suggest to the professors concerned at your university that they initiate an Erasmus agreement with our faculty.